jackiehjm/stx-docs/doc/source/security/kubernetes/security-hardening-firewall-options.rst

 .. _firewall-options-ul-gjq-k1g-mmb:

--   Non-OAM traffic is always accepted.
+-   Non-|OAM| traffic is always accepted.

 -   Egress traffic is always accepted.

 -   |SM| traffic is always accepted.

--   SSH traffic is always accepted.
+-   |SSH| traffic is always accepted.

 .. note::
     It is recommended to disable port 80 when HTTPS is enabled for external